 "Crossovers" Continue to be the Biggest Segment of Sales

-Across the board, auto sales increased 7.5% in 2013.
-There are eight different segments of the passenger car and light truck auto sales market, and five of those segments were up year-to-year in 2013.
-In fact, the large car segment led all others with a nearly 31 percent increase over middle car sales the year before.
-While large cars represented the biggest percentage increase in sales, volume-wise, the change in CUV sales was the biggest, increasing by more than half a million over 2012 – reaching nearly 4 million units sold.
-Additionally, consumer demand for luxury cars and pickups had double-digit percentage increases from the year before.
-Consumer demand for middle size cars, SUV’s and vans fell slightly – but all by less than a half percent.
+Across the board, auto sales increased 5.8% in 2014.
+There are eight different segments of the passenger car and light truck auto sales market, and seven of those segments were up.
+CUV sales led the way, increasing nearly half a million over 2013 — reaching nearly 4.5 million units sold.
+Additionally, consumer demand for vans ans pickups had among the largest percentage increases from the year before.
+Consumer demand for large cars was the only segment to fall.